itu-square/2023-foundations-of-probabilistic-programming/README.md

 * **Time:** Tuesdays at 13:00 - 14:00.
 * **Online Room:** Zoom (send an email to [Mohsen Ghaffari](https://pure.itu.dk/da/persons/mohsen-ghaffari) to get the link)
-  - Room 4F03 at ITU *(We meet primarily online, but anyone physically at ITU is welcome in this room)*
+  - Room 4F03 at ITU *(We meet primarily online, but anyone physically at ITU is welcomed in this room)*

 | Session Date | Topic                                                                                      | Reading    | Session leader |
 |--------------|--------------------------------------------------------------------------------------------|------------|----------------|